MacDressler/ENGO551_Lab3/README.md

 - can you please centre the search, and make the whole page look nicer?
 - can you make it so that the map is always close to the bottom of the page on its bottom edge?
 - now the map is in the bottom left corner of the page.
 Can you make it centred horizontally at the bottom of the page?
+- how can I round a float variable to 5 decimal places
+- how can I fix this error? ypeError: L.markerClusterGroup is not a function at HTMLDocument.<anonymous>